 This intrinsic returns the numeric date information for a date returned by the CALENDAR intrinsic.
 The returned information is year of the century, month of the year, day of the month, and day of the week.

-A logical containing the date in the format:
+logical by value (required) A logical containing the date in the format: